A VISIT TO THE GENERAL SANTOS CITY FISH PORT COMPLEX

 Seeing the General Santos City Fish Port Complex is one of my main goal of visiting the province.

-That was early in the morning when the ever energetic Miss Vienna Quinanahan Borro, the Managing Director of LVA Travel Care and Allied Services fetch me from Ellis Suites to visit the fish port.
+That was early in the morning when the ever-energetic Miss Vienna Quinanahan Borro, the Managing Director of LVA Travel Care and Allied Services fetch me from Ellis Suites to visit the fish port.

 Dubbed as the “Tuna Capital of the Philippines”, General Santos City claimed to be the largest producer of sashimi-grade tuna in the country.

 As a travel blogger, I always made sure to travel light.
-One way to do it is just packed short pants because it’s less bulky and won’t consume much space from my backpack.
+One way to do it is just packed short pants because it’s less bulky and won’t consume much space in my backpack.
 Unfortunately, I just learned that short pants are not allowed inside the fish port.
-But Vienna asked the boys from the port to lend me a jogger pants.
+But Vienna asked the boys from the port to lend me jogger pants.
 Oh well, this experience made me change my travel packing habits.
 On my next travel, I will make sure to bring at least a pair of long pants…

 I was amazed seeing a huge quantity of tuna at the port a manifestation of how rich our natural resources in the country.General Santos’ fishing industry delivers a total daily capacity of 750 metric tons of fish catch alone.

 The moment we arrived at the place, we went straight to the office wherein boots are being rented at a minimal cost of PHP 35.00.
 I was happy that they gave us plastic to cover our feet when using the boots.
 It would be great if you are using some socks.